The Next Generation of Immuno-Oncology

 A Foundation for Success

 New tumor target antigens are desperately needed to address tumor heterogeneity, drug resistance, and the pro-tumor microenvironment.
-Synergy IMT has identified tumor antigens expressed on a wide range of different solid tumor types.
-Two or more of these are expressed on all tumor types examined.
-Drug candidates targeting these antigens demonstrate significant tumor growth inhibition in efficacy studies and safety in a multidose tolerability study.
-Administration of a single monospecific antibody, that does not recruit immune cells via Fc receptor engagement, suffices for significant tumor growth inhibition.
-Biomarkers have been identified for therapeutics targeting these tumor antigens.
+Drug candidates targeting sTA demonstrate significant tumor growth inhibition in efficacy studies and safety in a multidose tolerability study.
+Administration of a sTA4 monospecific antibody, that does not recruit immune cells via Fc receptor engagement, suffices for significant tumor growth inhibition.
+Blood biomarkers have been identified for therapeutics targeting sTA.
 These tumor antigen properties ensure that therapeutic development is founded on targets that dictate the most promising clinical trajectory.

 Monoclonal Antibody